- HNN Intern Responsibilities

-Editorial interns are responsible for soliciting articles from historians (here is an example of how to write to historians), working with authors to improve articles, copyediting, proofreading, and uploading pieces onto the HNN website.
-This position requires excellent judgment, strong writing and editing skills, and Web savvy.
+Interns may volunteer to solicit articles from historians (here is an example of how to write to historians), work with authors to improve articles, doing copyediting and proofreading.
+This work requires excellent judgment, strong writing and editing skills, and Web savvy.

-Feature interns are responsible for implementing feature projects, typically two to three per intern.
-These projects could include profiles of historians, cataloging the historical gaffes of politicians, or writing short fact sheets on topics in the news.
+All interns are welcome to write features.
+These may include profiles of historians, cataloging the historical gaffes of politicians, or writing short fact sheets on topics in the news.
 Good judgment and writing skills are a must!

 comments powered by Disqus

 John Edward Philips - 8/12/2005